sinclairzx81/appex/readme.md

 <a name="express_middleware" />
 ### express middleware

-Setting up as express middleware.
+appex can run as express middleware.
+By running appex in this context, it will attempt to match incoming routes. if not matched, appex will pass the request on for express handle.

 ```javascript
 var express = require('express');